Sibusiso-Gumede/Python_Projects/README.md

 # Python-Projects
-A composition of my personal projects written in Python.
+A composition of Python projects to improve and track progression of skill with the language.